Duke University Job Description

 Work requires communications, analytical and organizational skills generally acquired through completion of a bachelor's degree program.
 Research or grants education and/or certification is preferred.

-Successful completion of the Research Administration Academy (RAA) and Advanced Grants Management is expected.
-Employees hired into this classification without the expected credentials will work closely with their manager to schedule and successfully complete all training within a reasonable period of time (generally within 12 months).
+Successful completion of the Research Administration Academy (RAA) and Advanced Grants Management is required.
+Employees hired into this classification without the expected credentials will work closely with their manager to schedule and successfully complete all training (12 months to complete RAA and an additional 6 months to complete AGM).
 Successful completion of all expected training will be an annual performance goal until complete.

 Upon completion of expected training, the employee must maintain Research Administration Academy (RAA) certification and Advanced Grants Management (AGM) certification by completing continuing education requirements.